 If you have a week and want to explore western France, this quick road trip is perfect.
 Begin your journey in Paris, where you'll spend equal amounts of time exploring the city's history and savoring pastries.
 Continue to Normandy to visit the preserved city of Bayeux and see D-Day sites.
 End the trip in the Loire Valley to discover its famed castles and châteaus.

-Eleven days driving though the pretty countryside of western France—what could be better?
-Start your trip in Paris—land of espresso, world-famous art, and the gilded halls of Versailles.
+Eleven days driving through the pretty countryside of western France—what could be better?
+Start your trip in Paris—the land of espresso, world-famous art, and the gilded halls of Versailles.
 Hit the road for the Loire Valley, where 300+ castles, each one lovelier than the last, await exploration.
-End with three days in Bordeaux for a visit to the market and tasting of Arcachon’s oysters.
+End with three days in Bordeaux for a visit to the market and tasting of Arcachon's oysters.

 Eight days is enough time to see the highlights of western France at a leisurely pace—and this road trip does just that.
-Spend three days in Paris, where you'll explore the city's history and secrets—both at street level and underground.
-Continue west to the Atlantic Coast for a vacation on Normandy's seaside, then head to Loire Valley, where 300+ castles line the peaceful country roads.
+Spend three days in Paris, exploring the city's history and secrets—both at street level and underground.
+Continue west to the Atlantic coast for a vacation on Normandy's seaside, then head to Loire Valley, where 300-plus castles line the peaceful country roads.

 View art in Paris, enjoy beaches in Normandy, and taste oysters in Bordeaux on this twelve-day road trip through western France.
 Spend four days in the City of Lights (with a day trip to see Versailles), then head to the Atlantic Coast for seafood and WWII history.
 End in Bordeaux, where the wine flows freely and the food is world-class.